Daddy's Home (film): Release

-The film premiered in the UK on December 9, 2015 and was theatrically released in the UK on Boxing Day, December 26, 2015 by Paramount Pictures.
+The film premiered in the United Kingdom on December 9, 2015, and was theatrically released in the United Kingdom on Boxing Day, December 26, 2015 by Paramount Pictures.

 Home media

 Daddy's Home was released digitally on March 8, 2016, before being released on Blu-ray and DVD on March 22, 2016.

 Reception

 Box office

 Daddy's Home grossed $150.4 million in North America and $92.4 million in other territories for a worldwide total of $242.8 million, against a budget of $69 million.
 It is Ferrell's highest-grossing live-action film, surpassing Elf ($220.4 million).

-In the United States and Canada, the film opened on December 25, 2015 alongside Point Break, Joy, Concussion, and the wide release of The Big Short.
+In the United States and Canada, the film opened on December 25, 2015, alongside Point Break, Joy, Concussion, and the wide release of The Big Short.
 In its opening weekend the film was projected to gross $20–25 million from 3,271 theaters.
 However, after grossing $1.2 million from its early Thursday showings and $15.7m on its opening day, weekend projections were increased to $43–46 million.
 The film ended up grossing $38.7 million in its opening weekend, finishing second at the box office behind Star Wars: The Force Awakens ($149.2 million).
 It was the second biggest non-animated opening of Ferrell's career, behind Talladega Nights: The Ballad of Ricky Bobby ($47 million).